equinor/fmu-ensemble/docs/usage.rst

 There is support for text files containing only one value, either string or numeric.
-There should be nothing else than the value itself in the text file, except for comments after a comment characters.
+There should be nothing else than the value itself in the text file, except for comments after a comment character.

 .. code-block:: python